Disney Cruise Cruise Ships by Size and Age

 Disney Wish docked at Port Canaveral, Florida before Christening ceremony

-(Photo Credit: Disney Cruise Line)
+Rendering Credit: Disney Cruise Line

 Disney’s cruise ships have a lot to offer.
 In addition to meeting Mickey Mouse, Elsa, and other Disney characters, their ships feature fireworks at sea, spacious cabins, adult-only spaces, elegant decor, incredible dining options, and more.

-Below you’ll find a list of Disney’s cruise ships by size:
+Below, you’ll find a list of Disney’s cruise ships by size:

-ShipClassGross TonnageLengthPassengers (Max)Crew
+ShipClassGross TonnageLengthPassengers

-List of Disney Cruise Ships by Age
+Disney Cruise Ships by Age

-Disney’s first vessel, Disney Magic, launched in 1998, shortly followed by Disney Wonder in 1999.
+Disney has one of the oldest fleets in the cruise industry.
+DCL’s first vessel, Disney Magic, launched in 1998, shortly followed by Disney Wonder in 1999.

 However, that is changing with the addition of Disney Wish in 2022.
 Wish became the first new cruise ship for the line in ten years.
 The new ship introduced many new thrills, including Cinderella’s Castle at Sea, Worlds of Marvel’s cinematic dining experience, Star Wars: Hyperspace Lounge, A reimagined kids club, and clever new uses of technology to bring magic to “passengers.”